Randomization Inference: Theory and Applications: Two-sample Permutation Tests

 By contrast, Theorem \ref{theorem:two} demonstrates that the permutation distribution satisfies

 Thus, the permutation distribution is asymptotically different than the true sampling distribution, unless asymptotic variances are equal.
-Consequently, the critical value from the permutation distribution may be inconsistent and permutation tests based on $T_{m,n}$ may yield a rejection probability arbitrarily close to 1.
+In the case of the mean, equality occurs if and only if $p = 1/2$ or the variances of $P$ and $Q$ agree.
+Consequently, the critical value from the permutation distribution may be inconsistent and permutation tests based on $T_{m,n}$ may yield a rejection probability arbitrarily close to 1 for two-sided testing (and close to 1/2 for one-sided testing).
+For example, if the true limiting variance is very large but the variance of the permutation distribution is very nearly zero (so that the critical value is nearly 0), then the chance that permutation test rejects can be quite large.
+More specifically, take $P$ to be $N(0, B )$ and $Q$ to be $N( 0, \epsilon )$.
+Then, the true limiting distribution has variance $B + \frac{p \epsilon }{1-p}$, which can be made arbitrarily large by taking $B$ large.
+On the other hand, the limiting variance of the permutation distribution is $\epsilon + \frac{Bp}{1-p}$, which can be made arbitrarily small by choosing $\epsilon$ and $p$ small enough.

-Consider, for example, testing equality of medians based on the difference of sample medians.
+Next, consider testing equality of medians based on the difference of sample medians.
 If both groups have median $\theta$, the true asymptotic variance of the normalized difference is

 where $f_P ( \theta )$ and $f_Q ( \theta )$ denote the densities of the distributions $P$ and $Q$ evaluated at $\theta$.
 By contrast, the asymptotic variance of the permutation distribution is These match if and only if $f_P ( \theta ) = f_Q ( \theta )$, which clearly need not hold.